Assistant director of construction services

 Director of sustainability programs and assessment

 Levi (he/him/his) oversees Skidmore's sustainability programs, leads institutional sustainability assessment and reporting efforts, facilitates strategic planning for sustainability, and partners with students, staff, and faculty to develop new campus initiatives.
 He also chairs the Campus Sustainability Subcommittee, which develops and recommends institutional policies and procedures that support and advance campus sustainability efforts.
-Levi received a B.S. in Environmental Conservation from the University of New Hampshire and an M.B.A. in Sustainability from Antioch University New England.
+Levi received a B.S. in Environmental Conservation from the University of New Hampshire, an M.B.A. in Sustainability from Antioch University New England, and is a LEED Green Associate.
 Before joining Skidmore in 2012, Levi worked within various parts of the food system, including as the assistant manager of a 14-acre vegetable farm and as the head chef and manager of a sushi restaurant with a commitment to sustainability, responsible sourcing, and consumer transparency.

 Director of sustainability for academic affairs

 Mark received a B.A. in management and economics from Gettysburg College, a MBA with a concentration in finance from Rollins College, and a Ph.D. in management and organization from Pennsylvania State University.
 He has been a member of Skidmore’s Management and Business Department since 1999 and also teaches a course called Human Dilemmas in Skidmore’s First Year Experience.
 His executive education and research activities focus on the areas of business strategy, executive leadership development, knowledge management, sustainability, and health care strategy.
 Prior to his academic career, Mark was involved with the building trades and has a passion for green design and construction, and he and his family currently live in a high efficiency, active and passive solar home.